merrilymeredith/git-helpers/README.md

 Fetches some perhaps-useful info about the git repository.
 This was written as a personal curiosity after seeing mjd's version and how convoluted coding against the "plumbing" felt to me.
-Instead, this git-get leverages the Rugged ruby gem.
+Instead, this git-get uses the `Rugged` ruby gem.

     git get usage: